starling021/ehtools/README.md

     grab a network handshake or download a new hacking tool like Pupy by just selecting from one of the menu options!

-> More than 100 tools you can install from ehtools or ehtoolslite
+> More than 100 tools you can install from ehtools or ehtoolslit

-    INFO: Our framework has more than 100 packages it ehtools archive!
+    INFO: Our framework has more than 100 packages in ehtools archive (on server this archive: 2.3 Tb)!

 ![Снимок экрана 2019-04-07 в 11 23 56](https://user-images.githubusercontent.com/43011806/55681017-270a5d80-592a-11e9-865c-0ca07581b78c.png)